saafihub/qe_challenge_gpo/README.md

 ## About
 QE Technical Assignment : Playwright(UI)+Rest Assured(API)+Java

-This Playwright-based Java automation framework is structured using the Page Object Model (POM) and Playwright Fixtures.
-It is designed to accommodate multiple types of tests—API, UI functionality, with BDD within a single framework.
+This Playwright-based Java automation framework is structured using the Page Object Model (POM) and Playwright features.
+It is designed to accommodate multiple types of tests—API, UI functionality, with BDD Style within a single framework.
 The framework is built with scalability and extensibility in mind to add more test types with enhanced maintainability, reusability and also by separating concerns (e.g., test logic, page objects, and test data), the framework makes it easier to manage and scale as the application grows.

 In this Functional automation framework(Hybrid), Covered all 6 user stories through comprehensive End-to-End (E2E) testing.
-This approach integrated multiple testing layers, including API, UI, and database validations, ensuring a robust assessment of our application’s functionality and performance.
+This approach integrated multiple testing layers, including API, UI, and database validations, ensuring a robust assessment of  application’s functionality and performance.

 By combining various testing methodologies not only ensured complete coverage of user requirements also improved the clarity and communication of test cases among stakeholders.
 This holistic approach significantly contributes to delivering a high-quality product that aligns with user expectations.